mongodb/docs/source/reference/javascript.rst

 .. js:function:: db.printReplicationInfo()

-   Provides a formatted report of the status of a :term:`replica set` from the perspective of the :term:`primary` node.
+   Provides a formatted report of the status of a :term:`replica set` from the perspective of the :term:`primary` set member.
 See the ":doc:`/reference/replica-status`" for more information regarding the contents of this output.

-   This function will return :js:func:`db.printSlaveReplicationInfo()` if issued against a :term:`secondary` node.
+   This function will return :js:func:`db.printSlaveReplicationInfo()` if issued against a :term:`secondary` set member.

 .. js:function:: db.printSlaveReplicationInfo()

-   Provides a formatted report of the status of a :term:`replica set` from the perspective of the :term:`secondary` node.
+   Provides a formatted report of the status of a :term:`replica set` from the perspective of the :term:`secondary` set member.
 See the ":doc:`/reference/replica-status`" for more information regarding the contents of this output.